jordandelaney2018/KF6018_Semester-2-Group-Assignment/README.md

 ### Cuthbert Mutumbwa 16019711

-* Projectile Minigame
+* Projectile bowling Mini game
-* Physics implemented
-* Player opens and closes his hands, to shoot
+* Ball prjectile collides with objects within world space
+* close hands to shoot barrage of balls to knock over the objects
+* once hands close the game will count down, and once the countdown is hit the game will reset

 ### Andrew Patton 16007006